NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > and I [Jesus] will strike her children dead.
 And all the churches will know that I am he who searches mind and heart, and I will give to each of you according to your works.

-**He who searches minds and hearts** is a reference to the old testament in passages such as [Jeremiah 17:10](#jeremiah-1710)  where it says that Jehovah search the mind, and try the heart and who give to every man according to his ways.
-This shows that Jesus claims to be tye same as Jehovah in these passages.
+**He who searches minds and hearts** is a reference to the old testament in passages such as [Jeremiah 17:10](#jeremiah-1710)  where it says that Jehovah searches the mind, and try the heart and who give to every man according to his ways.
+This shows that Jesus claims to be the same as Jehovah in these passages, which proves the deity of Christ.

 ## Revelation 22:12,13